Harry Houdini: Magic career

-When Weiss became a professional magician he began calling himself "Harry Houdini", after the French magician Jean-Eugène Robert-Houdin, after reading Robert-Houdin's autobiography in 1890.
-Weiss incorrectly believed that an i at the end of a name meant "like" in French.
-However, "i" at the end of the name means "belong to" in Hungarian.
-In later life, Houdini claimed that the first part of his new name, Harry, was an homage to American magician Harry Kellar, whom he also admired, though it was likely adapted from "Ehri", a nickname for "Ehrich", which is how he was known to his family.
+When Weisz became a professional magician, he began calling himself "Harry Houdini" after the French magician Jean-Eugène Robert-Houdin, whose autobiography he read in 1890.
+In later life, Houdini claimed the first part of his new name, Harry, was an homage to American magician Harry Kellar whom he also admired - though it was likely adapted from "Ehri", a nickname for "Ehrich", which is how he was known to his family.

-When he was a teenager, Houdini was coached by the magician Joseph Rinn at the Pastime Athletic Club.
+A teenage Houdini was coached by magician Joseph Rinn at the Pastime Athletic Club.

 Houdini began his magic career in 1891, but had little success.
 He appeared in a tent act with strongman Emil Jarrow.
 He performed in dime museums and sideshows, and even doubled as "The Wild Man" at a circus.
-Houdini focused initially on traditional card tricks.
+Initially, Houdini focused on traditional card tricks.
 At one point, he billed himself as the "King of Cards".
-Some – but not all – professional magicians would come to regard Houdini as a competent but not particularly skilled sleight-of-hand artist, lacking the grace and finesse required to achieve excellence in that craft.
+Some – but not all – professional magicians came to regard Houdini as a competent but not particularly skilled sleight-of-hand artist, lacking the grace and finesse required to achieve excellence in that craft.
 He soon began experimenting with escape acts.

-In the early 1890s, Houdini was performing with his brother "Dash" (Theodore) as "The Brothers Houdini".
-The brothers performed at at the Chicago World's Fair in 1893 before returning to New York City and working at Huber's Dime Museum for "near-starvation wages".
+In the early 1890s, Houdini and his brother "Dash" (Theodore) were performing as "The Brothers Houdini".
+They performed at the Chicago World's Fair in 1893 before returning to New York City and working at Huber's Dime Museum for "near-starvation wages".

 In 1894, Houdini met a fellow performer, Wilhelmina Beatrice "Bess" Rahner.
-Bess was initially courted by Dash, but she and Houdini married, with Bess replacing Dash in the act, which became known as "The Houdinis".
-For the rest of Houdini's performing career, Bess worked as his stage assistant.
+Bess was initially courted by Dash, but fell in love with and married Harry.
+She replaced Dash in the act, which became known as "The Houdinis".
+Bess worked as her husband's stage assistant for the rest of Houdini's performing career.